Tiny Island, Giant Pleasures on Gilligan’s Island

 Gilligan’s Island is open daily from 9am – 5pm.
 It’s closed Mondays (except holiday Mondays, when it is open).

 Take Route 333.
 Go past Cana Gorda and make the right turn after passing CopaMarina resort.
-You can follow the signs for MaryLee’s by the Sea if you want to rent kayaks.
+Just a bit down on the right is San Jacinto ferry launch.
+Go further and follow the signs for MaryLee’s by the Sea if you want to rent kayaks or get their motorboat ride over.